-Creating a classroom environment that equips students with the tools and resources they need to be successful is one of the most important jobs we have as teachers.
+Creating a classroom environment that equips elementary students with the tools (like math posters) and resources they need to be successful, independent learners is one of the most important jobs we have as teachers.
 As we design and set up our classrooms for the new school year, we need to brainstorm how we can create both a numeracy-rich and literacy-rich classroom.

-WHAT IS A NUMERACY RICH ENVIRONMENT?
+WHAT IS A NUMERACY-RICH ENVIRONMENT?

 A numeracy-rich environment, also commonly referred to as a math-rich environment, is a space that promotes and supports mathematical thinking and processes.
 Similar to how a literacy-rich environment surrounds students with written word in a natural way, a numeracy-rich environment surrounds students with numbers, mathematical concepts, math tools and manipulatives, and math vocabulary.

-NUMERACY RICH ENVIRONMENT VS LITERACY RICH ENVIRONMENT
+NUMERACY-RICH ENVIRONMENT VS LITERACY-RICH ENVIRONMENT

 A numeracy-rich environment is focused on math, while a literacy-rich environment is focused on reading and writing.
 Both are centered on the idea that it is important to create spaces that promote and support learning.

-WHY IS A NUMERACY RICH CLASSROOM ENVIRONMENT IMPORTANT?
+WHY IS A NUMERACY-RICH CLASSROOM ENVIRONMENT IMPORTANT?

 A numeracy-rich classroom environment is important because it equips students with the tools and resources they need as problem solvers and math thinkers.
 By being immersed in an environment that fosters a positive mindset surrounding math, students become unafraid of making mistakes and taking risks, which is essential in this content area.
 This translates into a higher level of confidence in math abilities and higher levels of performance.